 The best way to deal with cloudy tank water is to try to prevent it happening in the first place, rather than waiting for it occur and then searching for a solution.
 A few good routine practices can go a long way toward this.

-Make sure you’re not overfeeding your fish and ensure any gravel or substrate is cleaned very thoroughly before you place it in the tank.
+Make sure you’re not overfeeding your fish and ensure any gravel or substrate is cleaned very thoroughly before you place it in your aquarium.

-And when cleaning your tank, remember to maintain your filters to keep them working efficiently for as long as possible.
+And during cleaning, remember to maintain your filters to keep them working efficiently for as long as possible.
 Proper maintenance doesn’t take much time and will save you having to replace parts or filter media on a regular basis.

 If you’re facing a bacterial bloom, remember it’s a very natural stage in a tank’s cycle, so just take the steps suggested to try and help the water return to a clearer state as soon as possible.